BazilSeed/BazilSeed/README.md

 # Travon Bazil

-👋 Hi, I'm Travon Bazil, a Computer Science graduate from Western Governors University and graduate student at the University of Central Florida studying Computer Science and Cybersecurity.
+👋 Hi, I'm Travon Bazil, a Computer Science graduate and current graduate student at the University of Central Florida studying Computer Science and Cybersecurity.

 📍 Orlando, Florida